-Subject to fundamental policy limits described above, the VIT Funds may sell securities short, including ETFs.
+The Portfolio may sell securities short.
 A short sale is a transaction in which the Portfolio sells a security it does not own or have the right to acquire (or that it owns but does not wish to deliver) in anticipation that the market price of that security will decline.